-There have been many masked wrestlers in WWE over the years, and many of them have been featured heavily on TV, partly because of their masks.
+Over the years, there have been many masked wrestlers in WWE, and many of them have been featured heavily on TV, partly because of their masks.
 For some of these masked wrestlers, their masks were integral to their characters and backgrounds, which made for more compelling television.

-Sadly, all of that changed when WWE decided that The Hurricane gimmick ran its course.
+Sadly, that all changed when WWE decided that The Hurricane gimmick had run its course.
 Hurricane was unmasked and Gregory Helms began wrestling under his real name instead.
 Although he enjoyed a lengthy reign as WWE Cruiserweight Champion, there was little attention being given to that division at the time, if any.
 So even though he was the champion, both Helms and the division were portrayed as afterthoughts in hindsight.

-Juventud Guerrera was one of many smaller wrestlers that enjoyed some degree of strong booking as a member of WCW’s bourgeoning cruiserweight division.
+Juventud Guerrera is one of many smaller wrestlers who enjoyed some degree of strong booking as a member of WCW’s burgeoning cruiserweight division.
 He also had spectacular matches in ECW as well, and a big part of that was that he was a luchador who got over with his wrestling alone.

 The late (Big Van) Vader was one of the greatest big men in wrestling history.
 Despite weight well over 400lbs.
 For most of his career, Vader was known for his impressive agility for a man of his size.
 Few people could pull off a Moonsault at his size, and his matches in WCW and Japan were genuinely outstanding.